PACS Standard 15 forms part of GIACC’s Project Anti-Corruption System (PACS), which comprises 15 PACS Standards (see links at foot of this webpage).

 No, it usually does not.
 Freedom of information legislation varies from country to country, but it normally permits members of the public to be provided with information only if a specific request has been made for this information.
 Consequently, it results in piecemeal disclosure of some information only to those members of the public that have made the request.
 It may also result in disclosure being slow, and information emerging too late to be of any use.
 It also means that a member of the public will need to know that a document actually exists before it can be requested.
 In many cases, requests for disclosure can be refused on varied grounds, and the documents disclosed may have content redacted.
 This does not constitute adequate transparency.

-The project owner is likely to be the most appropriate party to be responsible for disclosing the information in relation to a particular project.
-This would involve ensuring that the relevant mechanism is set up for making the disclosures on an appropriate public website, and for ensuring that other project participants are contractually bound to co-operate in providing necessary information for disclosure.
+The Project Owner is likely to be the most appropriate party to be responsible for disclosing the information in relation to a particular Project.
+This would involve ensuring that the relevant mechanism is set up for making the disclosures on an appropriate public website, and for ensuring that other Project participants are contractually bound to co-operate in providing necessary information for disclosure (see PACS Standard 4).

-In most cases, it is expected that the project owner will be responsible for disclosure on its projects.
-The project owner is likely therefore to bear the cost.
+As PACS Standard 15 requires that the Project Owner should be responsible for disclosure on its Projects, the Project Owner is likely to bear the cost.
 The cost is unlikely to be unmanageable.
-Virtually all project data is produced, copied and transmitted between project participants electronically, and it is not particularly difficult or expensive to load this data onto a website.
+Virtually all Project data is produced, copied and transmitted between Project participants electronically, and it is not particularly difficult or expensive to load this data onto a website.
 Alternatively, the cost of the publication could be borne by the government, as the disclosure is in relation to public sector projects.

 Ideally, there should be disclosure to the public in relation to all public sector projects.
 This would, however, result in disclosure for a very large number of projects, and this may be unmanageable and disproportionate if full disclosure on low value projects was required.